 But, what exactly is Wireless Powershare?
 And, where can you find it?

 What is Wireless Powershare?

-This is the name given to Samsung’s new reverse-charging tech and it is debuting with the Samsung Galaxy S10 Plus, Galaxy S10 and Galaxy S10e.
+This is the name given to Samsung’s reverse-charging tech that debuted with the Samsung Galaxy S10 Plus, Galaxy S10 and Galaxy S10e in 2019.